ynput/OpenPype/website/docs/module_kitsu.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Kitsu is a great open source production tracker and can be used for project management instead of Ftrack.
-This documentation assumes that you are familiar with Kitsu and it's basic principles.
+This documentation assumes that you are familiar with Kitsu and its basic principles.
 If you're new to Kitsu, we recommend having a thorough look at [Kitsu Official Documentation](https://kitsu.cg-wire.com/).

 ## Prepare Kitsu for OpenPype